FAQ > Credit

 Question: When will my pre-bid security be returned to me?

-Answer: Considerations related to pre-bid security are outlined in Section 4.2.2 of the Bidding Rules for the FirstEnergy Ohio Utilities' CBP Auctions: Letters of credit and additional security (if required) will remain in full force, at a minimum, until the fifth calendar day after the conclusion of the auction.
-Subsequently, a bidder’s financial guaranty will be marked cancelled and returned: (a) as soon as practicable if the bidder has won no tranches or (b) after the bidder has signed the Master SSO Supply Agreement and has complied with all creditworthiness requirements of the Master SSO Supply Agreement for the tranches that it has won.
+Answer: Considerations related to pre-bid security are outlined in Section 4.2.2 of the Bidding Rules for the FirstEnergy Ohio Utilities' CBP Auctions: Pre-bid security will remain in full force, at a minimum, until five (5) calendar days after the conclusion of the auction.
+Subsequently, a bidder’s pre-bid security will be cancelled and returned as follows: (a) as soon as practicable if the bidder has won no tranches or (b) after the bidder has signed the Master SSO Supply Agreement and has complied with all creditworthiness requirements of the Master SSO Supply Agreement for the tranches that it has won.
 The FirstEnergy Ohio Utilities can collect on the financial guarantees of bidders that win tranches but that fail to sign the Master SSO Supply Agreement or fail to comply with the creditworthiness requirements immediately following the close of the auction.

 CRE 00011